ChristoffBo/homeassistant/README.md

 Christoff Bothma Hassio Addons Collection

-The Only Addon I created is the Technitium DNS Addon
+The Only Addons I created is the Technitium DNS and Mimic TTS Servers they are only amd64 compatible

 For all other addons please use below